Skip to main content

 Declaration

-Every accumulator must have a subject parameter, and the subject parameter must be owner, representing the player who owns the accumulator.
+Every accumulator must have an object parameter, and the object parameter must be owner, representing the player who owns the accumulator.

 The accumulator's name must begin with an uppercase letter.